Cognigy/Documentation/docs/en/docs/live-agent/settings/teams.md

 ## Edit a Team

-To edit a team within Live Agent to a conversation, do the following:
+To edit a team within Live Agent, do the following:

 1. Open the Live Agent interface.
 2. Go to **Settings > Teams**.